What is your therapy rate?

 Do you take insurance?

-Our practice is self-pay only.
+My practice is self-pay only.
 While I do not accept insurance at this time, we do create automatic super-bills for all of our clients.
-You are welcome to contact your insurance provider and request reimbursement directly, as an out-of-network provider, we cannot guarantee reimbursement.
-We do accept HSA/FSA accounts if you would like to utilize this benefit.
+You are welcome to contact your insurance provider and request reimbursement directly, as an out-of-network provider, I cannot guarantee reimbursement.
+I do accept HSA/FSA accounts if you would like to utilize this benefit.

 What is EFT?